danzanellovossos/ergon-framework/docs/architecture.md

 Mechanism:

 - The consumer loop runs in the main thread
-- Each transaction is submitted to a `ThreadPoolExecutor`
+- Each transaction is submitted to a thread pool
-- Concurrency is controlled by `ConcurrencyPolicy.value`
+- Concurrency is controlled by policy configuration

 Benefits:

 - High isolation between transactions
 - Easy debugging (stack traces are straightforward)
-- Compatible with any Python library
+- Compatible with any library

 ### Asynchronous Execution